KayCyy: Early life

-Mark Makora Mbogo was born in Nairobi, Kenya on September 23, 1997.
-At the age of nine, he and his family moved to the United States, landing at the state of Minnesota.
-He attended Tartan High School in the city of Oakdale a suburb east of St. Paul, where he graduated from in 2016.
-After high school, he moved to New York and later Los Angeles in pursuit of his music career.
+Mark Makora Mbogo was born in Keroka, Kenya on September 23, 1997.
+At the age of nine, he and his family moved to the United States and resided in Saint Paul, Minnesota.
+He attended Tartan Senior High School in the nearby suburb of Oakdale.
+During school breaks, he spent time in New York City collaborating with other musical artists.
+After he graduated from high school, Mbogo moved to New York City and later Los Angeles in pursuit of his music career.

 Career

-In 2016, Mbogo signed to Alive Productions, a record label founded by music producer Reefa, with him later leaving in 2021.

-The rapper has released two of his own studio albums, Patient Enough and Ups & Downs, in 2020 and 2021 respectively.
-A third album, titled Who Is KayCyy?, is set to be released in 2022.
+In 2016, while still in high school, he signed to Alive Productions, a record label founded by music producer Reefa, with him later leaving in 2021.
+He released two mixtapes, Patient Enough and Ups & Downs, in 2020 and 2021 respectively.

 Mbogo has worked with multiple other artists, having writing credits on Lil Wayne's album Funeral and Kanye West's single "Wash Us in the Blood".

 Mbogo has worked closely with West since 2019.
 The rappers met through record executive Abou "Bu" Thiam, who later became West's manager, as well as KayCyy's.
 KayCyy is currently signed to Bu's record label BuVision and Columbia Records and is credited as a performer and writer on West's tenth studio album Donda, including on the single "Hurricane", which topped multiple international song charts.

 Mbogo was nominated for a Grammy Award for Album of the Year for his work on Kanye's studio album Donda, and won a Grammy Award for contributing background vocals to the single, "Hurricane" by Kanye West which won Grammy Award for Best Melodic Rap Performance.
 Mbogo released a collaborative EP with Gesaffelstein titled TW20 50 on March 11, 2022, and he released the mixtape, Get Used To It on June 2, 2022.
+On May 26, 2023, he released his second collaborative EP with Gesaffelstein, TW2052.
+Mbogo was featured and involved with the songwriting on the song, "Thank God" on Travis Scott’s album Utopia.